oneforawe/react-ts-dock/README.md

 * to act as a template to easily start new projects without re-writing common "boilerplate" code and configurations,
-* to act as a reference to recall how to write certain patterns of code and accomplish certain tasks (such as achieving robust file-line-ending control with the repo code and steps below, to avoid issues later in development), and
+* to act as a reference to recall how to write certain patterns of code and accomplish certain tasks (such as Dockerizing a React app, or achieving robust file-line-ending control to avoid issues later in development), and
 * to demonstrate this particular approach and organization of code for any such Dockerized React TypeScript project, using a generic folder structure, [code linting](./doc/Development.md) (geared for usage with